Ischgl - perhaps more than any other resort in Austria - has completely changed its image over the last years.

 The village of Ischgl is situated at 1377 metres above sea level.

-The end of the ski season in Ischgl is currently planned to be on 05 May 2020.
-Again this will be accompanied by a Top of the Mountain concert, with the star performer to be announced at a later stage.
+The end of the ski season in Ischgl is currently planned to be on 02 May 2021.

 Location: 6561 Ischgl - Tyrol - Austria